Hyperhidrosis

 Causes of Hyperhidrosis

-The causes of excessive sweating in the case of hyperhidrosis include:
+The causes of excessive sweating in case of hyperhidrosis may include:

 • Diabetes mellitus